orochi-network/EIPs/EIPS/eip-bit_based_permission.md

 ## Motivation

 Currently permission and access control are done using `string` or `keccak256(string)` comparaisons (see [ERC-5982](./eip-5982.md)).
-This is a very user friendly way to do this.
-But by using bitwise and bitmask operations to determine access rights, we get a lot of benefits such as efficiency, flexibility and others, let's walk through them.
+By using bitwise and bitmask operations to determine access rights, we gain in efficiency, flexibility and more (see details below).

 ### Gas cost efficiency